leewr9/prmate/README.md

 - Set environment variables for Ollama or OpenAI
 - Run on a self-hosted or GitHub-hosted runner

-Make sure your secrets (like `OPEN_API_KEY`) are added to the repository's GitHub Actions secrets tab.
+Make sure your secrets (like `OPENAI_API_KEY`) are added to the repository's GitHub Actions secrets tab.

 ## License